eandmsz/calc/README.md

-# Calc
+# Calc - a scientific calculator focusing on user experience

-## Stateful scientific calculator focusing on intuitive user experience
+## Features

 - Written purely in Rust.
 No dependencies or wrappers for C or Python
 - Focusing on simplicity and ease-of-use: Does what you would expect from a calculator, nothing more or less